Appellate Group Obtained Summary Judgment In Negligence Action Involving Plaintiff Who Fell Into Blades of an Operating Thatcher

 The motion court agreed with the defendant and granted its summary judgment motion.
 The court held both that the defendant was at best a gratuitous bailor with a limited duty, and also that all hazards posed by the thatcher were open, obvious, and readily discernible.
 This case represents just another example of the benefits that can be achieved when thorough discovery is coupled with strategic motion practice.

-The motion papers were completed by a team of attorneys, including Tim Capowski, Jonathan Shaub, and Payne Tatich from SACS’ Appellate Group, Neil Coscio of McGaw, Alventosa & Zajac, and Sean Prendergast of Hannum Feretic Prendergast & Merlino, LLC.
+The motion papers were completed by a team of attorneys, including Jonathan Shaub and Payne Tatich from SACS’ Appellate Group, Neil Coscio of McGaw, Alventosa & Zajac, and Sean Prendergast of Hannum Feretic Prendergast & Merlino, LLC.